storedsafe/storedsafe-ruby/README.md

-# Storedsafe API ruby wrapper
+# StoredSafe API ruby wrapper

-This is a ruby wrapper for the Storedsafe REST-like API (See full [docs here](https://tracker.storedsafe.com/projects/storedsafe20/wiki/Version_10_release_documentation)).
+This is a ruby wrapper for the StoredSafe REST-like API (See full [docs here](https://developer.storedsafe.com/)).

-**This early version may contain errors and is subject to change and should be used with caution**

 ## Install

 Install from rubygems `gem install storedsafe`

-Add to Gemfile `gem 'storedsafe', '~> 0.0.3'`
+Add to Gemfile `gem 'storedsafe', '~> 0.1.0'`

 Alternatively, if you whish to install the gem manually, you can clone this repo and build the gem yourself.